HELLENIC

 Crest

-The emblem of HS HYDRA illustrates the flag that Captain Antonios Oikonomou raised, with which the ships of Hydra Island sailed during the Greek Revolution of 1821.
+The crest of HS HYDRA depicts the flag that Captain Antonios Oikonomou raised, with which the ships of Hydra Island sailed during the Greek Revolution of 1821.
 The illustration consists of a white cross, symbol of the nation and Christian faith, fixed on an upside-down crescent in blue background.
 Above the crescent there is a spear on the right with a flag that depicts an ancient Greek warrior's head and an upside-down anchor on the left surrounded by a snake looking towards a divine eye.
 The anchor symbolizes hope and the snake symbolizes the strength of the Greek nation.

 Technical Characteristics